 Healthy Plant-Based Fats and Safe Consumption Tips

-As you become more aware of the positive and negative effects of consuming different fats, it’s important to take note of nutrition profiles and ingredient lists of your favorite foods.
+As you become more aware of the positive and negative effects of consuming different fats, it’s important to take note of the nutrition profiles and ingredient lists of your favorite foods.
 You may be surprised by how many healthy fats are naturally present in your favorite plant-based foods.
 On the other hand, you also may be unpleasantly surprised by the level of sugar and even hidden trans fats in others.
-In order to best deduce what’s healthy and what you shouldn’t be consuming, here are the healthiest of fats!
+To best deduce what’s healthy and what you shouldn’t be consuming, here are the healthiest of fats!

 Adding Fat and Cutting Sugar

-Referring back to the why healthy fats are a better source of energy section, in order for your body to actually use the healthy fats you’re consuming, you need to cut back on the amount of refined carbohydrates and sugar.
+Referring back to the why healthy fats are a better source of energy section, for your body to use the healthy fats you’re consuming, you need to cut back on the number of refined carbohydrates and sugar.
 While fat may be a better form of energy, it’s not first on the hierarchy when it comes to energy use.
 Glucose, also referred to as sugar, is first up.
 The human body is programmed to burn glucose before fat.
-Therefore, if you’re consuming a high level of healthy fat along with a high level of refined carbohydrates (filled with glucose) and sugar, you’re body will refer to that sugar storage and may not even get to burning that healthy fat store.
+Therefore, if you’re consuming a high level of healthy fat along with a high level of refined carbohydrates (filled with glucose) and sugar, your body will refer to that sugar storage and may not even get to burning that healthy fat store.

-Phil Maffetone explains it succinctly and simply in a recent article on the theory of fat-burning coffee (known as bulletproof coffee to most), as he explains “refined carbohydrates, including sugar and other high glycemic items, can reduce fat-burning almost immediately … you’ll just be adding more calories to a poor fat-burning body and build fat stores.
+Phil Maffetone explains it succinctly and simply in a recent article on the theory of fat-burning coffee (known as bulletproof coffee to most), as he explains, “refined carbohydrates, including sugar and other high glycemic items, can reduce fat-burning almost immediately … you’ll just be adding more calories to a poor fat-burning body and build fat stores.
 Likewise, if you have a bowl of cereal, a bagel or other junk food as high-glycemic items impair fat-burning.”